-I flew to Boston and took Icelandair to Keflavik International Airport.
-The airport was built by Americans during the Cold War.
+I flew to Boston and took Icelandair to Keflavik Airport.
+The airport was built by Americans.
 It is 45 minutes from Reykjavik.
 On the bus, I heard "One Of Us" by ABBA.
 They follow me everywhere!

 Iceland's population is 334,000, 122,000 of which live in the capital of Reykjavik.
-Icelanders are businesslike, fortified against an extreme climate.
+Icelanders are serious, fortified against the extreme climate.
 They are descended from Vikings who came from Norway in the 9th century.
 There are lots of square-faced blondes!

-Reykjavik is the northernmost capital, and daylight at noon on December 8 was like twilight.
+Reykjavik is the northernmost capital, and daylight at noon was like twilight.

-People speak both Icelandic and English.
+People speak both English and Icelandic.
 Icelandic has changed so little since the 9th century that medieval sagas (Old Norse) are still read.

 The krona is Iceland's unit of currency.
 A bottle of water costs 200 krona.

-Reykjavik is where Bobby Fischer and Boris Spassky met in 1972, for the World Chess Championship.
+Reykjavik is where Bobby Fischer and Boris Spassky met for the World Chess Championship in 1972.
 Fischer was living in Iceland when he died.

 Actually, I did see the Northern Lights when I was a kid.
 East of Louisville, the sky took on a pinkish hue.
 It was nothing like I might have seen on my trips, but I cannot say I never saw them.
-Before modern astronomy, people in southern latitudes must have thought the world was coming to an end.
+Before modern astronomy, people must have thought it was the end of the world.